-To change the view magnification, drag the Zoom slider or click on the + and - signs or click on the slider itself.
-You can also right-click on the zoom level percentage to select a magnification value.
+To change the view magnification, drag the Zoom slider, or click on the + and - signs, or right-click on the zoom level percent to pop up a list of magnification values from which to choose.
 Zoom interacts with the selected view layout to determine how many pages are visible in the document window.